cheng-tan/vowpalwabbit.github.io/_guides/getting_started.md

 `1 2 'second_house | price:.18 sqft:.15 age:.35 1976`

-The `1` is the label indicating that a roof replacement is required.
+- The `1` is the label indicating that a roof replacement is required.
-The `2` is an optional _importance weight_, which implies that this example counts twice.
+- The `2` is an optional _importance weight_, which implies that this example counts twice.
 The importance weight comes up in many settings.
-A missing importance weight defaults to 1. `'second_house` is the tag, it is used elsewhere to identify the example.
+- A missing importance weight defaults to 1. `'second_house` is the tag.
+You can find more information on importance weight in the the Vowpal Wabbit diagnostic header section below.

 The third line is more straightforward, except for a new number: